etienne-monier/inpystem/docs/source/user/getting_started.rst

 In this documentation, we will assume that the reader can write some command line or jupyter python.

-Starting pystem in python
+Starting inpystem in python
 -------------------------

-pystem can be imported in python just as any python package.
+inpystem can be imported in python just as any python package.

 .. code-block:: python

-    >>> import pystem
+    >>> import inpystem

-In addition to pystem, the `HyperSpy`_ library is required to construct the pystem objects as some arguments should be HyperSpy data.
+In addition to inpystem, the `HyperSpy`_ library is required to construct the inpystem objects as some arguments should be HyperSpy data.

 .. code-block:: python